andryluthfi/indonesian-postag/README.md

 You should get `morphind` folder by downloading [MorphInd](http://septinalarasati.com/work/morphind/).

 ### Running The Program
+You can call the `tag.sh` script to run the tagger from its directory.
+Please pay attention to the parameters.

+	$ ./tag.sh [mode] [input] [verbose]

+	mode	:	-file (if you want to read from input file) -raw (if you want to read the input from command line) input	:	text input or file ID verbose	:	-verbose (if you want to debug the process or if you just want to see the result, just leave it blank)

+#### Read input from file
 Please create an input file in `outputs/` folder by naming it `res-[ID file]-input.txt`

     $ cd tagger